annaesvensson/yellow-generate/README.md

 You can generate a static cache at the [command line](https://github.com/annaesvensson/yellow-core).
 The static cache supports a normal website by generating some files in advance and storing them in the file system.
 You can also think of it as combining the features of a static website and the features of a normal website.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php generate system/cache`.
 Generate a new cache when needed.
 To clean the cache type: `php yellow.php clean system/cache`.

+If you don't want that a page is cached, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

+## How to find broken links

+You can find broken links at the [command line](https://github.com/annaesvensson/yellow-core).
+Broken links accumulate on a website over time.
+It is quite normal for pages to be renamed and the old links to no longer work.
+Don’t worry, it's not hard to find and fix broken links.
+Open a terminal window.
+Go to your installation folder, where the file `yellow.php` is.
+Type `php yellow.php generate` and `php yellow.php check`.
+This will generate a static website and show pages with broken links.
+Edit the pages shown and fix the links.
+To clean the static website type: `php yellow.php clean`.

-If you don't want that a page is generated, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
+If you don't want that a page is checked, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

 ## Examples